 Finally, these next two books are useful for the average math student who wants to shore up her foundation in the fundamentals or can only dedicate a limited amount of time to studying.

 If you're planning to devote only a few hours to studying for the math SAT, these books should give you a general overview and introduction to the concepts you need to know.
 However, if you are taking a more active approach to your test prep, then these are the books you should probably avoid.
 They're not so helpful for truly in-depth understanding and preparation.

-Kaplan's Math Workbook for the New SAT is a traditional prep book that reviews concepts and provides corresponding practice sets.
+Kaplan's SAT Math Prep Book is a traditional prep book that reviews concepts and provides corresponding practice sets.
 It includes new concepts, like trigonometry, and has 16 practice sets and over 250 practice problems.

 Kaplan's book also breaks down the new format and structure of the SAT Math section, while many other books do not.
 It's a useful tool for learning about the new SAT, reviewing 16 key concepts, and trying out practice problems.